About Displaying Blocks

 Adding a Block to Your Survey Flow

-- While editing your survey, navigate to Survey Flow.
+- While editing your survey, navigate to Survey flow by clicking the survey flow icon on the left navigation bar.

 - Click Add a New Element Here or Add Below, depending on where you want the block to appear in your flow.